 The arctic fox (vulpes lagopus) is a small fox found in the northern hemisphere.
 They live in cold climates and are well adapted to frigid environments.
-It’s a well-known fact about arctic foxes that they are white to blend in with the snowy white arctic landscape, but what happens to them in the summer when parts of the tundra melt.
-Do arctic foxes change color?
+It’s a well-known fact about arctic foxes that they are white to blend in with the snowy white arctic landscape, but what happens to them in the summer when parts of the tundra melt?
+Do arctic foxes have a summer coat that changes color?

 Yes, arctic foxes change the color of their fur depending on the season which makes it harder for predators to spot them.
 The arctic fox’s coat color will be white during winter months to blend in with the snow, then they will switch to earthy tones such as brown or grey during summer months.

 Keep reading to find out why and how they change the color of their fur coat and some other adaptions they make to help them survive.

 Do Arctic Foxes Change Color?

 Watch the video version here or scroll down to keep reading:

 However, as the snow melts in the warmer months of the year and they migrate to areas with less snowfall, they don’t keep their white fur as this would make them too obvious to predators.

 Instead, in summer arctic foxes shed their white coat for more earthy tones such as brown, grey, or sometimes even red fur.
 This helps it camouflage against the vegetation and rocky terrain in the tundra and the edges of forests where they can be found in summer1 (source: National Geographic YouTube Channel).

 As well as changing the color of their coat, they also change the thickness to help with insulation, but more on this later.
 The below image shows arctic fox summer vs winter coat.